Asynchronous role-play simulations teach valuable negotiation skills outside of a typical class format.

 - How do you reduce the risk of misconstruing intent when communicating over email?

-Download a Teacher’s Package today!
+Download a Lattitude Teacher’s Package to learn more.

 In addition to the asynchronous simulations listed above, many simulations originally designed to be conducted in person can also be run in asynchronous format.
 Check out our full library of negotiation role-play simulations here.